Godin Tepe: Level VIII

 "During the time of Godin VIII, the LC 1, a real increase in the movement of these goods is evident across the region.
-For example, lapis lazuli, a semi-precious blue stone known to occur naturally only in the Badakshan area of northeastern Afghanistan, began to appear in LC1 sites in significant amounts (Herman 1968)."
+For example, lapis lazuli, a semi-precious blue stone known to occur naturally only in the Badakshan area of northeastern Afghanistan, began to appear in LC1 sites in significant amounts."

-Thus, the importance of Godin Tepe may have been due to its position serving the early trade from the east, from as far as Afghanistan, and to the Mesopotamian flood plain.
-For example, lapis-lazuli was brought from Badakhshan in Afghanistan to Mesopotamia.

-Level VI/V
+Level VI/VI.I

-During the 1973 campaign, level V was excavated through a deep cut from the citadel.
+During the 1973 campaign, level VI.I (earlier called Level V) was excavated through a deep cut from the citadel.
 It was occupied during the period 3200–3000 BC.
-At the end of level V there was a clear gap in the settlement sequence.
+At the end of level VI.I there was a clear gap in the settlement sequence.
 There were signs of fire, such as room 22 whose roof was burned.
-The houses were in general well-preserved and contained many artefacts, but objects made of the precious metal were lacking.
-The archaeological evidence support the idea the settlement was abandoned quickly, but in an orderly manner.
-Just prior to that, in the final phases of Level VI a large architectural feature dubbed the "Oval Enclosure" was uncovered.
+The houses were in general well-preserved and contained many artifacts, but objects made of the precious metal were lacking.
+Just prior to that, in the final phases of Level VI a large architectural feature dubbed the "Oval Enclosure", encompassing an area of 560 square meters, was uncovered, burnt and destroyed c.
+3000 BC.
+A massive number of sling bullets were found in the destruction debris, associated with a macehead and metal spear.
+Arsenical bronze objects were also found.
+Eight radiocarbon samples (IntCal04 calibration curve) from Level VI give dates ranging from 3490 BC to 3050 BC.
+Recently a researcher has re-interpreted the original excavation records in an attempt to reframe the Level VI.I occupation, contending that the "oval enclosure" did not exist and positing a more proto-Elamite influence versus the standard Uruk Expansion view.

-The pottery of level V show influences from the Uruk culture, with parallels at Susa, Uruk (IV) and Nippur The typical Jemdet Nasr tall storage jars, known from Nippur, and the bevelled rim bowls of Uruk are missing however.

-Cuyler-Young suggested the existence of Elamite trading posts at the site during this period, established by merchants from Susa.
+The pottery of level VI.I show influences from the Uruk culture, with parallels at Susa, Uruk (IV) and Nippur Numerous Uruk period beveled rim bowls were found at Godin Tepe, primarily around the administrative building at the top of the mound, but not the "Grobe Blumentopfe" pots that became more common late in the Uruk period.
+The existence of Elamite trading posts at the site during this period, established by merchants from Susa has been suggested.

-Thirteen seal impressions and two cylinder seals were found at level V. They were obviously produced locally, as shown by the discovery of an uncarved cylinder.
+Thirteen seal impressions and two cylinder seals were found at level VI.I.
+They were thought to have been produced locally, based on the discovery of an uncarved cylinder.
 The seal impressions show a parallel with Uruk, Susa and other sites in Khuzestan.
 They were partly decorated with drill holes.
 Steatite served as raw material for these, sometimes treated with tempering.

-At level V some 43 clay tablets were found of which 27 were preserved in one piece.
-They contained primarily accounts, like those discovered at temporary Proto-Elamite and Uruk period sites in western Iran and Mesopotamia.
+At level VI.I (dated by the excavator to c.
+3500-3200 BC) 38 clay tablets of the "numerical tablets" or "impressed tablets" type from the Uruk V period were found of which 27 were preserved in one piece.
+They contained primarily accounts, like those discovered at contemporary Uruk period sites in western Iran, Syria, and Mesopotamia.
+Seven of the tablets are sealed.